bc913/opengl_notes/doc/Objects.md

 #### **Loosely-packed VBO(s)**:
 A VBO can carry multiple ( and different) type of vertex data at the same time.
 However, these different set of datas should be marked (indexed) properly to let VAO (eventually Vertex Shader) know.
 This type of packed VBO(s) is called `Loosely-packed VBO(s)`.
 Another way of implying this is: `Multiple vertex attributes (pointer) are associated to a single vertex.`

-> This is not an official or community accepted terminology.
+> This is not a part of an official or community accepted terminology.
 I have just throw it away :)

 In order to pack different types of vertex data into one VBO, `glVertexAttribPointer()` and `glEnableVertexAttribArray()` should be called with proper arguments especially `index` and `stride` to avoid overlap between different vertex data types.